 Dance Movie is back.
 The Halifax-based group recently released ‘Pierce,’ their first new recorded material in almost five years, but it’s been well worth the wait.
 With eleven tracks recorded over a five-day music bender, Dance Movie’s captivating blend of upbeat rock and mellow indie pop is built upon deeply emotional lyrics, giving their sound a unique blend of both power and vulnerability at the same time.

 ‘Pierce‘ spends most of its first half focused on pumped-up garage rock.
 The album’s first track, ‘Nosebleed,’ is an energetic opener, driven by an infectious drum beat and rapid power chords, the lyrics emotionally charged and urging confrontation.
-‘Friday Night Mights‘ follows in this vain as well, with a loud, upbeat sound, building energy, an irresistible rhythm, and a catchy, shouted refrain.
+‘Friday Night Mights‘ follows in this vein as well, with a loud, upbeat sound, building energy, an irresistible rhythm, and a catchy, shouted refrain.
 More complex in sound then the album’s other rock tracks, ‘Henry‘ embraces more of Dance Movie’s indie side.
 With a smooth sound, plenty of hooks, and just a hint of pop-country charm in the chorus, ‘Henry‘ stands out as one of the album’s strongest tracks.

 Amid this harder music though, the opening tracks on ‘Pierce‘ include two slower songs, ‘Stalker‘ and ‘Giving Up the Grace.’
 Outliers in sound but not quality, these two tracks are some of the album’s early highlights, showcasing Dance Movie’s versatile sound.
 The sinister, creeping bassline and slow build of ‘Stalker‘ sets a perfect tone for the album’s darkest track as it intensifies to a hard rock climax.
 Almost the polar opposite, ‘Giving Up the Grace‘ is a gentle yet emotionally charged indie-pop song of unrequited longing, elegant and sorrowful.